-1 Explain the isolationist debate as it evolved from the 1920s through the 1930s to the bombing of Pearl Harbor and the subsequent change in United States' foreign policy.
-Examine roles of significant World War II leaders (including Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, Douglas MacArthur, and George S. Patton).
-Identify the impact of military strategies of World War II (including blitzkrieg, island-hopping, and amphibious landings).
-4. Analyze the U.S. response to war crimes committed during World War II like the Holocaust and Bataan Death March (including the Nuremberg Trials, and the postwar Universal Declaration of Human Rights).
-USH 7 World War II Examine the nation's role in World War II 5.
-Analyze the reasons for and results of dropping atomic bombs on Japan. and the impact on domestic and international affairs.
-6. Describe the mobilization of various industries to meet war needs.
-Explain the expansion of the U.S. military through the selective service and the contributions of minority populations (including Native Americans, African Americans, Japanese Americans, and women).
-Trace the way in which the U.S. government took control of the economy through rationing, price controls, limitations on labor unions, prohibition of discrimination in the defense industry, the sale of bonds, and wage controls.
-Discuss the impact and challenges faced by women and minorities during the war (including A. Phillip Randolph, Bracero Program, the Zoot Suit Riots, Double V Campaign, and Rosie the Riveter).
-10. Summarize the discrimination that Japanese Americans faced during WWII including internment and Korematsu vs. United States (1944).
+1. Explain the isolationist debate as it evolved from the 1920s through the 1930s to the bombing of Pearl Harbor and the subsequent change in United States' foreign policy.

+- 2. Examine roles of significant World War II leaders (including Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, Douglas MacArthur, and George S. Patton). - 3.
+Identify the impact of military strategies of World War II (including blitzkrieg, island-hopping, and amphibious landings). - 4.
+Analyze the U.S. response to war crimes committed during World War II like the Holocaust and Bataan Death March (including the Nuremberg Trials, and the postwar Universal Declaration of Human Rights). - 5.
+Analyze the reasons for and results of dropping atomic bombs on Japan. - 6.
+Describe the mobilization of various industries to meet war needs. - 7.
+Explain the expansion of the U.S. military through the selective service and the contributions of minority populations (including Native Americans, African Americans, Japanese Americans, and women). - 8.
+Trace the way in which the U.S. government took control of the economy through rationing, price controls, limitations on labor unions, prohibition of discrimination in the defense industry, the sale of bonds, and wage controls. - 9.
+Discuss the impact and challenges faced by women and minorities during the war (including A. Phillip Randolph, Bracero Program, the Zoot Suit Riots, Double V Campaign, and Rosie the Riveter). - 10.
+Summarize the discrimination that Japanese Americans faced during WWII including internment and Korematsu vs. United States (1944).